eignnx/rellog/README.md

     - Student = aditya
 ```

-We could even define the `[student][teacher]` relation in Rellog by writing a fact with a collection of conditions:
+We could even define the `[Student][Teacher]` relation in Rellog by writing a fact with a collection of conditions:

 ```clojure
 [Student][Teacher]